Achref-ka/Domestic-US-Airlines-Flights/README.md

 # Domestic-US-Airlines-Flights
-We will predict the likelihood of a flight arriving on time using Plotly
+We will predict the likelihood of a flight arriving on time and visualize it using Plotly